 The Impact of our Pupil Premium Interventions

-There have been very significant increases in the progress of the pupil premium cohort in recent years, there is now no in-school gap with other students.
+There have been very significant increases in the progress of the pupil premium cohort in recent years, there is now no in-school gap with other pupils.
 Progress for St Aidan’s pupil premium cohort is now almost line with the national figures for non-pupil premium and very significantly above the national figures for pupil premium pupils.

-The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each Year 7 student who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
+The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each Year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
 Currently 16 Y7 students are supported by Catch-up Premium funding.